• Skip to primary navigation

 Enter your email below & we'll send the link straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-Bolognese sauce is typically made with less tomatoes and white wine.
-Many ragu sauce recipes are made with red wine, more tomatoes and finished off with cream.
+Bolognese sauce is typically made with fewer tomatoes and white wine.
+Many ragu sauce recipes are made with red wine, more tomatoes, and finished off with cream.

 ground pork and beef, beef stock, olive oil, seasonings, carrots, onions, celery, milk, garlic, white wine and canned tomatoes.